 Water acts as a lubricant for joints and a shock absorber for bodies in motion.

-Dehydration related to heat stress is one of the most common preventable causes of death in dogs.
-Dogs lose water when they dissipate heat and therefore require water to maintain performance when exercising.
-Many common canine health problems also result in a loss of not only water but also electrolytes.
+Dehydration related to heat stress is one of the most common preventable causes of death in dogs and cats.
+Dogs and cats lose water when they dissipate heat and therefore require water to maintain performance when exercising.
+Many common canine and feline health problems also result in a loss of not only water but also electrolytes.
 Water is essential for the biochemistry that makes life possible and yet, remains one of the most overlooked nutrients.